-14. Investment property
+15. Investment property

-Freehold

-investment

-property

-€
+Freehold investment property €

 Valuation

-At 1 July 2019 628,295
+Transfers between classes 628,295

-At 30 June 2020 628,295
+At 30 June 2019 628,295

-Colliers International carried out a valuation on the investment property.
+Colliers International carried out a valuation during the financial year on the investment property.
 The basis of the valuation was on an investment basis using the Term and Reversion method of valuation.
 The method of significant assumption applied in determining the fair value were as follows: